KY Bourbon Trail Experience: Kentucky Artisan Distillery

-We’re really thrilled to have this notable distillery just about in our backyard.
+We’re really thrilled to have this notable distillery basically in our backyard of Louisville.
 Our guide provided a fantastic history lesson about how bourbon evolved into what it came to be and is today.
 Its affordable price and convenient location means we’ll definitely recommend it to any of our friends and family that may be in town.

-This is among the smaller distilleries.
-It’s 11 minutes up the road from us and roughly 22 minutes, 20 miles, from the Louisville metro.
+Kentucky Artisan is among the smaller bourbon trail distilleries.
+It’s (a fortuitous) 11 minutes up the road from us and roughly 22 minutes, 20 miles, from the Louisville metropolitan area.
+We take all of our in-town guests there.

 KY Artisan Distillery is 20 miles from downtown Louisville, KY.